oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

     }
 ```

-There is just a last missing piece to explain: the `JNIHeaderDirectives`.
+There is just one final piece to explain: the `JNIHeaderDirectives`.
 Substrate VM C interface needs to understand the layout of the C structures.
 It
 needs to know at which offset of `JNINativeInterface` structure it can find
-pointer to `GetMethodId` function.
+the pointer to `GetMethodId` function.
 To do so, it needs `jni.h` and additional
 files during compilation.
 One can specify them by `@CContext` annotation and
 implementation of its `Directives`: